A Probabilistic Approach to The Perfect Sum Problem: Simulations

 \subsection{Cases for Empirical Approach}

 For cases where no form of the CLT can be invoked and we have no a priori knowledge of the distribution, we are faced with two options: continue using the normal, or estimate the distribution empirically.
 There are several benefits to using the normal approximation including that it will not depend on the accuracy/validity of taking a sample to estimate the empirical distribution.
 As a result, no randomness will be involved and this approach will always give back the same answer for a given set of inputs.
 Additionally, the existence of bounds on the normal approximation error for dependent samples has been shown in Stein\citep{stein}.
-However, if no bounds can be shown and the normal will not be a good approximation then an empirical approach might best suit the situation.
-Specifically in situations where the data is very spread out as seen in \hyperref[fig:kde]{Figure 7} and our empirical method significantly outperforms the naive normal approximation.
+However, if no bounds can be shown and the normal does not seem to be a good approximation then an empirical approach might best suit the situation.
+Specifically, in situations where the data follows complex distributions such as the one seen in Figure~\ref{fig:kde}, our empirical method significantly outperforms the naive normal approximation.